cloudberrydb/cloudberrydb-site/docs/sql-statements/sql-statement-alter-database.md

 :   If `false`, then no one can connect to this database.

 connlimit
 :   The maximum number of concurrent connections allowed to this database on the coordinator.
 The default is `-1`, no limit.
-Greenplum Database superusers are exempt from this limit.
+Cloudberry Database superusers are exempt from this limit.

 istemplate
 :   If `true`, then this database can be cloned by any user with `CREATEDB` privileges; if `false`, then only superusers or the owner of the database can clone it.
 Note that template databases cannot be dropped.